 Your Average Energy Consumption

 You can easily determine how much electricity you use by looking at the back page of your last power bill.
 The amount of electricity you consume will be shown in kilowatt hours (kWh).
-This is the first step in determining how much you can save with solar power as well as which system is right for you.
+This is the first step in determining how much you can save with solar energy as well as which system is right for you.

 A 5kW system in Australia generates between 18kW/h - 25kW/h (depending on your region) of solar electricity on average per day.
 Refer to your bill to see how many kW/h or units you are currently using.